-It may top the list of tourism cliches, however riding a camel in Giza turned out to not only be one of my favorite experiences from a lifetime of travel, it also resulted in some of my favorite photos as well.
+It may top the list of tourism cliches, however riding a camel in Giza turned out to not only be one of my favorite experiences from a lifetime of travel, but it also resulted in some of my favorite photos as well.

 But there's one catch before you can enjoy this epic, time-honored tradition.
 You must bargain for your camel.
 And let me tell you; it won't be easy.

-My 11 days in Egypt quickly taught me that Egyptians are hardcore when it comes to bargaining.
+My 11 days in Egypt quickly taught me that Egyptians are hardcore when bargaining.
 It reminded me of my time in India, where I also faced tough negotiators at every turn.

 The good news is you can turn this potentially stressful situation into a game and a fun one too.

-Note: I arranged for a one day tour of the Great Pyramids and Giza through the same Cairo-based tour company with which I booked my Nile River cruise.
+Note: I arranged for a one-day tour of the Great Pyramids and Giza through the same Cairo-based tour company I booked my Nile River cruise.
 These companies are a dime a dozen downtown.

 These tips are based on the assumption that you are either prepared to hire your camel independently (i.e., go straight to Giza on your own) or the tour you arrange leaves the camel negotiating up to you.

 1. Do Your Homework

-There are tons of hotels in Egypt, and even the most budget-oriented ones have staff willing to warn you about the potential tricks and scams guides and tour companies play on tourists.
-Take advantage of their insider advice so you can anticipate what's coming, and you should be able to maintain control of the experience, and your money.
+There are many hotels in Egypt, and even the most budget-oriented ones have staff willing to warn you about the potential tricks and scams guides and tour companies play on tourists.

 Be wary of booking your tours through the hotel itself, as that will increase the cost versus doing it on your own since they will get a commission for the sale.